LukeWalter/cs2261-grading-suite/README.md

 # Absolute path to tasks.json
 mytasks="/mnt/c/Users/lwalt/Desktop/External/CS2261/Grading/tasks.json"
 ```

-Remember that folder path earlier in the terminal that starts with /mnt/blah blah blah?
-Ctrl+C that folder path.
+Remember that folder path we just found?
+Ctrl+C it.
-> Replace "/mnt/c/Users/lwalt/Desktop/External/CS2261/Grading/Lab_04_Submissions/" and "/mnt/c/Users/lwalt/Desktop/External/CS2261/Grading/tasks.json" with "/mnt/blah blah blah".
-It should end with /cs2261-grading-suite.
+> Replace "/mnt/c/Users/lwalt/Desktop/External/CS2261/Grading/Lab_04_Submissions/" and "/mnt/c/Users/lwalt/Desktop/External/CS2261/Grading/tasks.json" with filepaths that lead to your basefolder and tasks respectively.

-Edit the mytaks file path to lead to your tasks.json file that is inside your cs2261-grading-suite from earlier.
+Edit the mytasks file path to lead to your tasks.json file that is inside your cs2261-grading-suite from earlier.
-Your mytasks path should probably look like "/mnt/..../cs2261-grading-suite/tasks.json

 Edit your basefolder file path to lead to where you want the code to work.
 Aka all of the students' zip files that is hopefully in a neat folder that you can edit your basefolder path to
 > Note: Your basefolder file path is likely changing for every assignment since you are grading in different folders!